ichbin54p/w2gc-badui/README.md

 - `RIGHT` skip forward 5 seconds
 - `UP` increase volume by 5%
 - `DOWN` decrease volume by 5%
+- `F` or `F11` to toggle fullscreen

 If the video control window is closed, the client will automaticly quit and close the media player as well as clean up.
 It is recommend to close the video control window so you get a clean exit.

+## Credits

+Developed by 54p and maintained by 54p
+Thanks to friends for testing

+## To-do

+- Add windows support in C

+- Fix python client